Inflectra/rapise-documentation/docs/Guide/source_editor.md

 Use the [Test Files View](test_files_dialog.md) to open a javascript file.
 The javascript file will be opened in a **Source Editor**, in the [Content View](content_view.md).
 The [Edit Popup](menu_and_toolbars.md) of the Main Menu will also be populated with text editor-specific options.

+## Code Formatting

+Since Rapise 8.1 it is possible to automatically format a JavaScript document:

+1. Make the document active.
+2. Use menu `Edit > Format Document`.

 ## OnTextSaved.cmd

 This feature enables post-processing of the saved text files.
 This may be achieved by defining a file `OnTextSaved.cmd`.